 Portfolio lenders keep their loans on their balance sheet, rather than selling them or following Fannie Mae guidelines.
 Portfolio lending offers flexible borrower qualifications and fast closings so investors can compete with cash buyers.
-We reviewed the most popular national portfolio lenders and chose the top five considering rate, terms, property types, and qualifications.
+We reviewed the most popular national portfolio lenders and chose the top six considering rate, terms, property types, and qualifications.

 Top Real Estate Portfolio Lenders for Investors 2019